 We use the Cambridgeshire Primary Personal Development Programme and the resources recommended within it when planning and delivering the PSHE curriculum component of teaching about healthy lifestyles.
-We also use

 We will avoid a 'resource-led' approach to delivering the curriculum, instead focussing on the needs of the children and our planned learning objectives.
-We will carefully select resources which meet these objectives.
-We will carefully evaluate teacher resources, leaflets and DVDs, before using them.
+We will carefully select resources which meet these objectives and will evaluate teacher resources, including online resources before using them.